nielsole/go_tile/README.md

   -renderd-timeout int
         time in seconds to wait for renderd before returning an error to the client.
 Set negative to disable (default 60) -socket string
-        Path to renderd socket.
-Set to '' to disable rendering (default "/var/run/renderd/renderd.sock") -static string
+        Unix domain socket path or hostname:port for contacting renderd.
+Set to '' to disable rendering (default "") -static string
         Path to static file directory (default "./static/") -tile_expiration duration